frottori/Chess/README.md

 ## File Structure
 - `Chess`: The whole implementation of the chess game (pygame) and the game engine with use of algorithm Alpha Beta Pruning for evaluatins the best move.
-- `Chess.com API`: [Published-Data API from Chess.com](https://www.chess.com/news/view/published-data-api#pubapi-general) is a read-only REST API that has information such as player data, game data, and club/tournament information.
+- `Chess.com_API`: [Published-Data API from Chess.com](https://www.chess.com/news/view/published-data-api#pubapi-general) is a read-only REST API that has information such as player data, game data, and club/tournament information.
     - [Documentation](https://chesscom.readthedocs.io/en/latest/)
     - Gather already established games from reputable chess players that have also been evaluated by "human" chess theory.
+- `demo_images`: example of chess positions and their evaluations
 - `PGNs`: Players' from Chess.com latest games in `.pgn` files.
 - `Stockfish`: The evaluation of games using the stockfish python library compared with our chess game engine.
     - [Documentation](https://pypi.org/project/stockfish/#description)